-The following table illustrates the percentage allocations of the additional available cash from operating surplus among the unitholders, our general partner and the holders of the incentive distribution rights up to the various target distribution levels.
-The amounts set forth under "Marginal Percentage Interest in Distributions" are the percentage interests of the common unitholders, our general partner and the holders of the incentive distribution rights in any available cash from operating surplus after deducting preference unit distributions we distribute up to and including the corresponding amount in the column "Total Quarterly Distribution Target Amount", until available cash from operating surplus we distribute reaches the next target distribution level, if any.
+The following table illustrates the percentage allocations of the additional available cash from operating surplus following this agreement among the unitholders, our general partner and the holders of the incentive distribution rights up to the various target distribution levels.
+The amounts set forth under "Marginal Percentage Interest in Distributions" are the percentage interests of the common unitholders, our general partner and the holders of the incentive distribution rights (as reduced pro rata by available cash derived from Non-GasLog Acquisitions, if any) in any available cash from operating surplus.
+After deducting Preference Unit distribution Target Amount", until available cash from operating surplus we distribute reaches the next target distribution level, if any.
+The percentage interests shown for the common unitholders, our general partner and the holders on general partner and the holders distribution level, if any.
+The percentage interests shown for the common unitholders, our general partner and the next target distribution level, if any.
 The percentage interests shown for the common unitholders, our general partner and the holders of the incentive distribution rights for the minimum quarterly distribution are also applicable to quarterly distribution amounts that are less than the minimum quarterly distribution.
 The percentage interests shown for our general partner include its 2.0% general partner interest only and assume that our general partner has contributed any capital necessary to maintain its 2.0% general partner interest.

-Marginal Percentage Interest in Distributions Total Quarterly Distribution Target Amount Unitholders General Partner Holders of IDRs Minimum Quarterly Distribution \$0.375 98.0% 2.0% 0% First Target Distribution \$0.375 up to \$0.43125 98.0% 2.0% 0% Second Target Distribution \$0.43125 up to \$0.46875 85.0% 2.0% 13.0% Third Target Distribution \$0.46875 up to \$0.5625 75.0% 2.0% 23.0% Thereafter Above \$0.5625 50.0% 2.0% 48.0%
+Marginal Percentage Interest in Distributions Total Quarterly Distribution Target Amount Unitholders General Partner Holders of Incentive Distribution Rights (1) Minimum Quarterly Distribution \$0.375 98.0% 2.0% 0% First Target Distribution \$0.375 up to \$0.43125 98.0% 2.0% 0% Second Target Distribution \$0.43125 up to \$0.46875 85.0% 2.0% 13.0% Thereafter Above \$0.46875 75.0% 2.0% 23.0%